-The former administrative offices and staff amenities building of John.
-Kitchen and Sons Pty.
-Ltd., is historically significant (Criterion A) for its capacity to demonstrate the scale of the company's undertaking in Port Melbourne as well as its long standing presence at this site, commencing c.
-1858 when it was seen to be sufficiently remote from settled areas for a noxious industry.
-It is important also for its capacity to demonstrate the company's enlightened attitude to workers' conditions, accommodating a social hall for their enjoyment.
-The building is important for its capacity to indirectly recall the products manufactured at this site which became in many instances household words throughout the nation.
-Together with the former premises of Felton Grimwade and Co.
-John Kitchen and Sons' operations survive as the principle industrialists in Ingles Street during the nineteenth century.
-Finally, the building has architectural significance as an exceptionally imposing commercial building in the Classical Revival manner of the inter-war period outside of the City centre.
+The former J. Kitchen buildings are historically significant for the capacity to demonstrate the scale of the company's undertaking in Port Melbourne as well as its long standing presence at this site, commencing c.1858 when it was seen to be sufficiently remote from settled areas for a noxious industry.
+The office is important also for its capacity to demonstrate the company's enlightened attitude to workers' conditions, accommodating a social hall for their enjoyment.
+The complex is important for its capacity to recall the products manufactured at this site which became in many instances household words throughout the nation.
+Together with the former premises of Felton Grimwade and Co. these two buildings survive as evidence of the principal industrialists in Ingles Street during the nineteenth century.
+(Criterion A)